ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 - Use Avatar Player Image: Use the player's Token image instead of the token/actor standard image.
 Note if true ignore the first option if a avatr is found or else go back to the standard actor/token image feature.

+- Passive: Image Replacer for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the Dnd5e system.

 ## Known issue

 ## [Changelog](./changelog.md)